mingzilla/specification/docs/draft/2025-03-26_bed-rock-tracking/bedrock-usage-tracking.md

 The reporting infrastructure automatically:

-1. Exports daily usage data to the S3 bucket (runs at 1:00 AM UTC)
+1. Exports daily usage data from CloudWatch Logs to the S3 bucket (runs at 1:00 AM UTC)
 2. Updates the Glue catalog (runs at 2:00 AM UTC)
 3. Makes the data available for querying through Athena or QuickSight